cs3org/OCM-API/IETF-OCM-IP.md

 ## Threat Model

-This specification inherits the threat model and trust assumptions of [OCM].
-It additionally assumes that attackers may operate an unpaired Protocol Server, compromise a paired OCM Server or Protocol Server, steal bearer credentials, submit malformed back-channel or front-channel requests, or attempt to exhaust storage, computation, or network capacity.
+The threat model follows the Internet threat model described in [RFC3552] and inherits the trust assumptions of [OCM].
+It assumes that the Sending and Receiving OCM Servers, paired Protocol Servers, and any delegated Token Server have not been compromised and correctly enforce the protocol and their local authorization policies.
+Their administrative interfaces, host operating systems, private keys, credentials, and underlying storage are part of the trusted endpoints.
+Compromise of an endpoint or its trusted infrastructure is outside the scope of this specification.

+An attacker is assumed to have extensive control of the communication channel and may observe, block, replay, insert, modify, delay, or reorder traffic.
+TLS, HTTP Message Signatures, JWT signatures, and authenticated introspection provide the protections described in this specification against such an attacker.

+An attacker may operate an OCM Server or Protocol Server of its own, control a remote user, steal a bearer credential, or submit malformed back-channel or front-channel requests.
+An unpaired server can make assertions under its own identity, but must not thereby gain access to a pairing, a Share Record, or a Resource.
+Implementations are expected to verify pairing, authentication, identity binding, permissions, and Resource scope independently.

 Pairing creates an explicit administrative trust relationship.
-A paired OCM Server is trusted to provision only authorized Shares, issue tokens only for valid grants, provide truthful Share information, and stay within agreed resource limits.
-A compromised OCM Server can impersonate its users, provision arbitrary Shares, mint valid access tokens, direct the Protocol Server to expose Resources, and consume resources allocated to the pairing.
+A paired OCM Server is trusted to provision authorized Shares, issue tokens for valid grants, and provide truthful Share information.
+A Protocol Server is part of the Sending Server's trusted computing base for every protocol it serves and is trusted to enforce identity bindings, permissions, and protocol restrictions.
+A delegated Token Server is trusted with token-signing authority and with the Share and identity information needed to issue credentials.

-The Protocol Server is part of the Sending Server's trusted computing base for every protocol it serves.
-Its administrators, users with equivalent access such as root access to its host, and operators of its underlying storage are trusted.
-A compromised Protocol Server can ignore permissions and identity bindings, disclose or alter Resources, inject arbitrary content, misuse bearer tokens that reach it, record Share metadata, or deny service.
-OCM-IP does not protect users from such behavior.
-Avoiding persistent replication of OCM `sharedSecret` values limits credential exposure, but does not make the Protocol Server an untrusted content-serving component.

 Provisioned and Introspected Integration disclose the full Share Creation Notification payload to the Protocol Server with every